tweag/nickel/doc/manual/modular-configurations.md

 Nickel might get a first-class notion of modules one day, if only to enforce a standard structure across projects.
 But, as far as functionality is concerned, the current merge system can already get you pretty far in an intuitive way.

-## Conclusion

-In this section, we explored the merge system of Nickel and how to leverage it to write natural configuration parts that are easy to query, to combine and to tweak.
-We supported our claim that partial configuration is a better suited model than functions (or other abstractions, for that matter) for configuration management, and showed that the combination of merging and field metadata is an expressive combo.

 [pure-function]: https://en.wikipedia.org/wiki/Pure_function
 [nix]: https://nixos.org/